The best ways to finance and budget for home improvements

 Borrowing from others can cause disputes that rapidly escalate into extremely emotional situations that can be hard to resolve.

-Putting the loan and repayment terms in writing works well for many people.
-And anyone who chooses this option may also agree to pay interest on top of the total amount borrowed.
-Putting arrangements in place that covers what will happen if you’re unable to make payments is also something many people decide to include in their written agreement.
+Putting the loan and repayment terms in writing is the best way to go about this, as everyone will know where they stand.
+Anyone who chooses this option may also agree to pay interest on top of the total amount borrowed.
+Putting arrangements in place that cover what will happen if you’re unable to make payments is also something many people decide to include in their written agreement.

 As with other financing options, we recommend you seek professional advice before you commit to anything.